People have described Michaela as, "Authentically kind, intentional and capable of creating a safe space for counselling."

 As a Psychologist, I balance person-centred and goal-oriented therapy.
 That means that you are in the driver's seat of therapy and I am your navigator.
 You choose the destination and I help you get there, with your goals as our map.

-Some of my Specialties:
+Some of my Specialities:

 I believe that we need to acknowledge and honour our inner thoughts, feelings, and experiences so that we can grow towards our goals, dreams, and desires.